twilio/twilio-go/twilio/rest/proxy/v1/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a CreatePhoneNumberParams struct
+Other parameters are passed through a pointer to a CreatePhoneNumberParams struct via the builder pattern

 Name | Type | Description
 ------------- | ------------- | -------------

  **IsReserved** | **bool** | Whether the new phone number should be reserved and not be assigned to a participant using proxy pool logic.
 See [Reserved Phone Numbers](https://www.twilio.com/docs/proxy/reserved-phone-numbers) for more information.
  **PhoneNumber** | **string** | The phone number in [E.164](https://www.twilio.com/docs/glossary/what-e164) format.
 E.164 phone numbers consist of a + followed by the country code and subscriber number without punctuation characters.
 For example, +14155551234.
  **Sid** | **string** | The SID of a Twilio [IncomingPhoneNumber](https://www.twilio.com/docs/phone-numbers/api/incomingphonenumber-resource) resource that represents the Twilio Number you would like to assign to your Proxy Service.

 ### Return type